 The observances vary greatly between countries.
-Candles are lit, flowers and wreaths are placed near memorials or on graves, prayers are spoken.
-In Poland part of paying respect to deceased loved ones includes taking a portion of the the day to clean up cemeteries and family tombs.
-In observance of All Saints Day some churches in the United States hold special services, and during those services the names of those who have passed during the previous calendar year are spoken.
+Some light candles, send flowers, place wreaths near memorials or graves, and recite prayers.
+In Poland, part of paying respect to deceased loved ones includes taking a portion of the day to clean up cemeteries and family tombs.
+In observance of All Saints Day, some churches in the United States hold special services, and during those services, the names of those who have passed during the previous calendar year are spoken.

 It is said we all die twice.
 The first is when our body ceases to function.
 The second is when our name is spoken for the last time.
 By taking the time to honor those who have died we can help their name, and their memory, live on.
 That in turn can help rejuvenate us as we continue on with this process of living.
 Hopefully, when our time on earth is done, we will also leave behind a life’s story worthy of remembering.